 Exchanges and securities markets may close early, close late or issue trading halts on specific securities or generally, which may result in, among other things, the Portfolio being unable to buy or sell certain securities or financial instruments at an advantageous time or accurately price its portfolio investments.
-In addition, the Portfolio may rely on various third-party sources to calculate its NAV.
-As a result, the Portfolio is subject to certain operational risks associated with reliance on service providers and service providers' data sources.
-In particular, errors or systems failures and other technological issues may adversely impact the Portfolio's calculation of its NAV, and such NAV calculation issues may result in inaccurately calculated NAV, delays in NAV calculation and/or the inability to calculate NAVs over extended periods.
+In addition, the Portfolio and certain Acquired Funds may rely on various third-party sources to calculate its NAV.
+As a result, the Portfolio and such Acquired Funds are subject to certain operational risks associated with reliance on service providers and service providers' data sources.
+In particular, errors or systems failures and other technological issues may adversely impact the Portfolio's and Acquired Funds' calculations of their NAVs, and such NAV calculation issues may result in inaccurately calculated NAV, delays in NAV calculation and/or the inability to calculate NAVs over extended periods.
+Also, because the NAV of the Portfolio is related to the NAVs of the Acquired Funds in which it invests, the Portfolio may be adversely impacted by such inaccuracies, delays or other disruptions in the calculation of an Acquired Fund's NAV.
 The Portfolio may be unable to recover any losses associated with such failures.